Open to the Public

 A reminder of Indiana's endangered prairie communities, the small Spinn Prairie exemplifies how resilient nature can be by adapting back to its natural landscape after being used for agriculture.
-The natural communities found here include oak savanna, open mesic and wet prairie, willow shrub thickets and pin oak flatwoods.
+The natural communities found here include oak savanna, open mesic and wet prairie, willow shrub thickets and pin oak flatwoods, featuring species such as blazing star wildflowers and the wild white indigo.

 Central Tallgrass Prairie